Can a Parent Relocate with a Child After Divorce?

 Document Everything

-Keep records of all communications related to the relocation, including emails, letters, and text messages.
-This documentation can be useful if the case goes to court.
+Keep records of all relocation communications.
+Save emails, letters, and text messages.
+This documentation is useful for court.

 Prioritise the Child’s Best Interest